 For me personally, I stop sleeping.
-My mind starts to burst with creative ideas and writing is the only way I can calm myself down.
+My mind starts to burst with creative ideas and writing is the only way I can get them to stop.

-So I started a blog, I was in my early twenties at the time (this blog no longer exists).
+So I started a blog, I was in my early twenties at the time (my blog no longer exists).
 I started posting a combination of short stories and poetry.

-In reality I had a very small following, it was merely a minute fraction of the world’s population but my soul felt exposed.
+In reality I had a very small following, it was merely a minute fraction of the world’s population but it didn’t feel like that, my soul felt exposed.

 After a few weeks I saw a job advertised as a freelance writer.
 I sent them the link to my blog.

-It landed me a role with Interact magazine as a freelance writer, I was over the moon and seeing my writing published in a magazine was one of the proudest moments of my twenties.
+It landed me a role with Interact magazine, I was over the moon and seeing my writing published in a magazine was one of the proudest moments of my twenties.
 It was something I could tick off the bucket list.